Hobbule/ion-google-autocomplete/README.md

 # Demo
 <img src="https://s3.amazonaws.com/ionic-marketplace/ion-google-autocomplete/screenshot_4.gif" />

-See the codepen here: http://codepen.io/sebrojas14/pen/QERQyj
+See the codepen here: https://codepen.io/SNOWMANxD/pen/wPXrpr

-# Installation
-You can use bower:
-`bower i ion-google-autocomplete`

 # Usage
 1. Include the library and Google Places in your index.html (remember to replace your_api_key by your Google API Key: